 Are you looking for a new crafting project, or source of side income or maybe some gift ideas?
 Discover 21 amazing crochet patterns for beginners.

-One of the best money saving do it yourself homemaking skills you can learn is how to use hand tools and do minor repairs.
+One of the best money saving do it yourself homemaking hacks you can learn is how to use hand tools and do minor repairs.
 Repairs to anything can be costly and time consuming, save yourself the hassle by learning to do some repairs yourself.

-Use what is available to you.
+Use what is available to you

 Frugality is about starting with what you have.
 Learning to make do and creating greatness from nothing.
 Homemaking is the same.
 Homemakers have this amazing skill of being able to create great meals out of an empty fridge.
 Or sewing, knitting or crocheting just the right gift item.